johnae/spook/README.md

 Options:
-   -v, --version         Show the Spook version you're running and exit -i, --initialize      Initialize an example Spookfile in the current dir -l <log_level>, --log-level <log_level>
+   -v, --version         Show the Spook version you're running and exit -s, --setup           Setup Spook on a new system - creates ~/.spook/notifiers and a default notifier -i, --initialize      Initialize an example Spookfile in the current dir -l <log_level>, --log-level <log_level>
                          Log level either ERR, WARN, INFO or DEBUG